-Replatforming from Magento to Shopify Plus: the Rosefield case by Linda Blijenberg
+Replatforming from Magento to Shopify Plus: about Rosefield and Code by Linda Bleijenberg

 “The simple answer is: re-platforming was the only viable option for Rosefield.
 With our previous platform, we had been experiencing problems since day one, and over the years they only got worse.”
 It already started with the launch, in April 2015.
 The influencers who posted pictures of his watches on Instagram immediately drove traffic to Christiaan’s brand new webshop – but also caused his site to crash within an hour.

 A disaster for a starting entrepreneur who just wants to sell watches, and doesn’t know anything about hosting and bandwidth and server load.
 “It makes you very insecure, I can tell you.”
 Rosefield tried everything, got the site back up again, but the pattern was set: from then on the site regularly crashed.
 There was always some issue or another.

 From crisis to crisis

 Christiaan: “As founder of a brand you can control a lot, but stuff like this is out of your hands.
 So if it doesn’t function well it causes tremendous frustration, because you don’t want to have to think about basic things like this.
 Especially this kind of core processes should just work.”

 But they didn’t, to his continuing frustration.
 Christiaan had no choice but to educate himself on technical matters, because the problems wouldn’t go away.
 He lost whole days on the phone with developers.
 If he wanted some new feature for the site it often couldn’t be done, ‘because that would take two more sprints’.

 All the time he spotted things on the website that didn’t work the way they were supposed to.
 But most nerve-racking was the continuous sense of apprehension: will the site stay up today, or is it going to be one big drama again?